-At London Doctors Clinic, all of our clinics are stocked with standard 12-lead ECG machines, and all of our GP’s well-trained in the performing the test and interpreting results.
+At London Doctors Clinic, all of our clinics are stocked with standard 12-lead ECG machines, and all of our GP’s well-trained in performing the test and interpreting results.

 If you feel you would benefit from electrocardiogram investigation, simply book in online for a 15-minute consultation, making sure to mention your interest in an ECG in the Notes section when booking.
 If we’re forewarned of your request, we’ll almost certainly be able to perform the ECG exam during that same appointment.
-Please note – patient with a significant amount of chest-hair are recommended to shave their chests beforehand in preparation for the ECG stickers.
+Please note – patients with a significant amount of chest-hair are recommended to shave their chests beforehand in preparation for the ECG stickers.

 ECGs can also be a part of a full medical check up, a more comprehensive evaluation of a person’s health which can include more detailed analysis of family history, lifestyle, and a range of blood tests.